Python-PyQt/PyQt6-Docs/descriptions/QtQuick/QSGRenderNode-StateFlag-e.rst

 .. sip:enum-description::
     :status: todo
-    :digest: 3f919137a951c8b61f0ba444d7fc6b50
+    :digest: 36c0ab410cf4812691b9355bd945a26b

-This enum is a bit mask identifying several states.
+This enum contains the possible values for use in the bitmask returned from :sip:ref:`~PyQt6.QtQuick.QSGRenderNode.changedStates`.